google/WebFundamentals/src/content/en/updates/2018/03/clipboardapi.md

 Here's where the "async" part of the Clipboard API really comes in handy though: attempting to read or write clipboard data will automatically prompt the user for permission if it hasn't already been granted.
-Since the API is promise-based this is completely transparent, and a user denying clipboard permission rejects the promise so the page can respond appropriately.
+Since the API is promise-based, this is completely transparent, and a user denying clipboard permission rejects the promise so the page can respond appropriately.

 Since Chrome only allows clipboard access when a page is the current active tab, you'll find some of the examples here don't run quite right if pasted directly into DevTools, since DevTools itself is the active tab.
-There's a trick: we need to defer the clipboard access using setTimeout, then quickly click inside the page to focus it before the functions are called:
+There's a trick: we need to defer the clipboard access using `setTimeout()`, then quickly click inside the page to focus it before the functions are called:

     setTimeout(async () => {